Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/overview.rst

 -  `Generate keys on
    your Nitrokey device <openpgp-keygen-gpa.html>`_
-   - this is the best option if you are unexperienced, but you won’t have a backup of your keys and therefore won’t be able to mitigate the loss of the Nitrokey
+   - this is the best option if you are inexperienced, but you won’t have a backup of your keys and therefore won’t be able to mitigate the loss of the Nitrokey